sdmalek44/little-shop-redux/README.md

 * Each Invoice status as a percent of total invoices
 * Invoice with the highest associated unit_price
 * Invoice with the lowest associated unit_price
-* Invoice with the highest assoicated quantity
+* Invoice with the highest associated quantity
-* Invoice with the lowest assoicated quantity
+* Invoice with the lowest associated quantity

 ## Extensions

 * Use [Google Charts](https://developers.google.com/chart/) to display information on one or more of your dashboards.
 * Read about [JSON](http://www.ruby-doc.org/stdlib-2.0/libdoc/json/rdoc/JSON.html).
 Create an endpoint at `api/v1/items/:id` that responds to requests with JSON instead of HTML.
 * Deploy your application to [Heroku](https://devcenter.heroku.com/articles/rack).
-You'll need to create fixtures of your data to meet the constraints of the free account on Heroku.
+You'll need to create fixtures of only **some** of your data to meet the constraints of the free account on Heroku.
+(Heroku only allows 10,000 total rows of data, so you'll need to pick only a certain amount of data to populate on Heroku)

 ## Evaluation Process

 For the evaluation we'll work through the expectations above and look at the following criteria:

 ### 1. Feature Completeness

 * Exceeds Expectations: All features are correctly implemented along with two extensions
 * Meets Expectations: All features defined in the assignment are correctly implemented
 * Below Expectations: There are one or two features missing or incorrectly implemented

 ### 2. Views